Cotecna-Inspection/cotecna-material/README.md

 Note that the library was created as an [Angular 6 CLI Library](https://github.com/angular/angular-cli/wiki/stories-create-library).
 The library code is located inside of `projects/cm`.

-## Demo Site Project
-To see what components look like you can check the Demo Site project, either the [code](https://github.com/nereolopez/nereo-material-demo) or the [live demo](https://nereo-material-demo.firebaseapp.com/home).

 ## Contribute
 If you want to contribute, feel free to create Pull Requests or Issues suggesting new components or functionalities on the existing ones.